When your blood glucose levels are 15 mmol/L or higher, it’s called hyperglycaemia.

 When to seek medical attention

-Signs and symptoms which indicate you should seek urgent medical attention include:
+Signs and symptoms of hyperglycaemia which indicate you should seek urgent medical attention include:

 - High blood glucose level (especially with ketones present > 1.0 on blood check if monitoring)